 Campers continued to find more ingenious ways to adapt cars to their lifestyles.
 Wood and tents were mostly used.

 These RVs and motor homes had refrigerators, kitchenettes, showers or baths, and other typical features.
 Some were even hooked up with telegraphs and electric lights.

 The house car “gypsy van” was built in 1915.
 It weighed 8 tons and had an interior like an English manor house.

 In 1917, the first fifth-wheel camping trailer was invented.

 Up to the ’20s, the most common car was the Ford model and RVs were custom-built.

 The nomad house car was built from 1923 on the chassis of the Ford Model TT.

 In 1927, Leonard S Whittier built a custom RV on the chassis of a Brockway model” H’ bus chassis.
-It had wicker chairs, bookcases, a refrigerator and sink as well as electric stove.
+It had wicker chairs, bookcases, a refrigerator, and a sink as well as an electric stove.
 It even had a septic tank.

 - 1931 to 1940

 This decade saw manufacturers begin to make travel trailers.
 The smallest were tiny and the largest were huge.